river-berlin/unibase/app/backend/src/docs/primitives/cylinder.md

   }]
 }
 ```
 Creates a cylinder with radius 8mm and height 25mm centered at position [15, 0, 10].

-## Notes
-- All dimensions are in millimeters
-- The cylinder is always centered at its position
-- Negative values for radius or height are not allowed
-- Position coordinates can be any real number
-- The JSON must be wrapped in an `objects` array